reactjs/react.dev/content/blog/2018-10-01-create-react-app-v2.md

 <blockquote class="twitter-tweet" data-conversation="none" data-dnt="true"><p lang="en" dir="ltr">working here... thanks for all the new functionality 👍</p>&mdash; Stephen Haney (@sdothaney) <a href="https://twitter.com/sdothaney/status/1046822703116607490?ref_src=twsrc%5Etfw">October 1, 2018</a></blockquote>

-Here's a few more tips to get you started.
+Here are a few more tips to get you started.

 **When you run `npm start` for the first time after the upgrade,** you'll get a prompt asking about which browsers you'd like to support.
 Press `y` to accept the default ones.
 They'll be written to your `package.json` and you can edit them any time.
 Create React App will use this information to produce smaller or polyfilled CSS bundles depending on whether you target modern browsers or older browsers.